PiotrStrzalka/PiotrStrzalka.github.io/_posts/2020-10-13-vesc-cost-sensitive-solution.md

 tags: vesc electronic
 ---

-# VESC - cost sensitive solution (~30$)
+# VESC - cost-sensitive solution (~30$)

-Playing with electronic speed controllers can be really enjoyable and frustrating at the same time.
-I have always had a hard time using custom ESC’s when everything seems to work well and in the next second some tangled wire, or ESD charge kills an important chip or even one crucial I/O pin spoiling all the fun.
+Playing with electronic speed controllers can be enjoyable and frustrating at the same time.
+I have always had a hard time using custom ESC’s when everything seems to work well and in the next second, some tangled wire or ESD charge kills an important chip or even one crucial I/O pin spoiling all the fun.

-Most of the time I am working with a **VESC controller** thanks to the fact that it is open source (in hardware and software) and very popular.
+Most of the time I am working with a **VESC controller** thanks to the fact that it is open-source (in hardware and software) and very popular.
 Assembled, it costs around 70-100$ so burning it once or twice can discourage further work.

-I was facing that problem for a long time, finally it seems that I found a way out and I want to share it with you.
+I was facing that problem for a long time, finally, it seems that I have found a way out and I want to share it with you.
 The idea is to assemble controllers on your own.
-Whole process includes ordering pcbs and parts (also a couple which are the most fault prone) and assembling them by hand (it is easier that it seems). **After that we can get 3 pieces of controller with spare parts in the price of one assembled to go VESC.** If you are interested, I invite you to read further.
+The whole process includes ordering PCBs and parts (also a couple which is the most fault-prone) and assembling them by hand (it is easier than it seems). **After that we can get 3 pieces of the controller with spare parts for the price of one assembled to go VESC.** If you are interested, I invite you to read further.
 <img src="/assets/images/VESC-close.jpg" alt="drawing"/>
 <hr/>